Donisthorpe: History

-Donisthorpe Colliery closed in 1991.
 When the pit was operating the village had two post offices, five public houses, and 14 shops including a Coop Store (now the Scout Centre), a VG store, two butchers, a baker, a general store, a betting shop and a chip shop.
 At the time of pit closure in 1991 Donisthorpe contained four local shops, and a post office.
 Today the village has one shop (opened in 2014), and two pubs.
 Donisthorpe Miners' Welfare Centre closed during 2005, and since became a children's fun centre.
 The former mine site was developed into a housing estate.
 The colliery site became the Donisthorpe Woodland Park.
 Further sites of former employment included a shoe factory and brickyard.

 Geography

 Donisthorpe is 3 mi south-west of Ashby-de-la-Zouch, 3.5 mi south of Swadlincote and 1000 yd from the Derbyshire border, at the heart of The National Forest.
 A former mining village, it is just under 4 mi due east of Church Flatts Farm (near Coton-in-the-Elms, Derbyshire), the furthest point from coastal waters on the British mainland.

 The historic county boundary between Leicestershire and Derbyshire is the River Mease, which runs less than 1 mi south of Donisthorpe, with the village centre previously on the southern (Derbyshire) side, which formed part of an exclave of Derbyshire.
-Together with Measham and Oakthorpe, the village became part of Leicestershire in 1897 when administrative counties were established and now lies within the civil parish of Oakthorpe and Donisthorpe.
+Together with Measham and Oakthorpe, the village became part of Leicestershire in 1897 when administrative counties were established and now lies within the civil parish of "Oakthorpe, Donisthorpe and Acresford".

 The Derbyshire town of Swadlincote, four miles to the north, is usually given as the nearest town for the purposes of the postal service, though the village is marginally closer to Ashby, to the north-east.
 Surrounding villages include Moira, Oakthorpe, Overseal, Netherseal, Acresford and Albert Village.